Tag: Dr. B. Leela Prasad

 Q5) Why choose Amulya Hospital for Cervical Spine Surgery in Vizag?

-Our state of the art facilities, cutting edge technology, and compassionate care create a warm and welcoming atmosphere.
-Our team of passionate and highly skilled doctors led by Dr B. Leela Prasad is dedicated to providing personalised attention and expert care.
+Our state-of-the-art facilities, cutting-edge technology, and compassionate care create a warm and welcoming atmosphere.
+Our team of passionate and highly skilled doctors led by Dr. B. Leela Prasad is dedicated to providing personalised attention and expert care.